 If this permission is not turned on, trying to open these kinds of links will display a notification letting you know that they failed to open.

-To grant the permission, first go to the Chrome Extensions page by clicking Chrome menu > Extensions > Manage Extensions.
-From there, find the Session Buddy extension and click its Details button.
+To grant the permission, right-click the Session Buddy extension icon in the toolbar and then click “Manage extension”.
 On the Session Buddy details page, turn on the Allow in Incognito toggle.

 Alternatively, if you want to open links in an Incognito folder as non-incognito tabs, you can change the folder to be a non-incognito folder.
 To do so, right-click the folder, click Edit, uncheck the Incognito checkbox, and click OK.